chess2022/Bartini_Time_Cocktail_App/readme.md

-# Bartini Time!
+# It's Bartini Time!

 **************************************************

-A simple web application to look up cocktail recipes using some APIs from [TheCocktailDB](https://www.thecocktaildb.com/).
+A simple web application to look up cocktail recipes using APIs from [TheCocktailDB](https://www.thecocktaildb.com/).

 **************************************************